 Snorkeling is simply awesome inside the Bay.
 The Reef comes right up to the shoreline so you are into the sea life almost straight away.
 There is great snorkeling close to shore but gets even better if the conditions allow you to explore the fringing reefs that extend out the sides of the bay.

 Snorkeling in the bay is largely confined to the colorful reef fish that populate the coral reefs around Maui.
 As the bay is enclosed there is less chance of big pelagic fish heading into the bay, but Eagle Rays and Bluefin Trevally are often sporting on the reef edges.
-Turtles are regularly spotted but not as frequently as the neighboring Napili Bay.
+Turtles are regularly spotted but not as frequently as in the neighboring Napili Bay.

 The Calm waters and lack of sand neat the shoreline mean the water clarity is excellent.
-It’s a fantastic spot for beginners as the close to shore reef puts you straight into the fish with very little swimming needed.
+It’s a fantastic spot for beginners as the close-to-shore reef puts you straight into the fish with very little swimming needed.
 Exploring the outer edges also should satisfy even the most experienced snorkelers.

 What to Eat?

-Merriman’s is a bit of a Hawaiian legend and they offer incredible Farm to Table Cuisine.
+Merriman’s is a bit of a Hawaiian legend and they offer incredible Farm-to-Table Cuisine.
 The Menu itself is worthy of a special treat but the location out on the Headland makes dining here a real occasion.
 They also offer a Happy Hour Menu if you wish to enjoy the experience without the several hundred dollar check at the end.
 Sat out on the Rocky peninsular that separates Kapalua and Napili the Views here are utterly stunning.

 The Upmarket vibe of Kapalua means most accommodation is in the horrendously expensive price bracket.
 However, expect the sort of luxury and opulence that sort of price tag brings!
 There are two main hotel resorts in the area.

 This Luxury Oceanfront Hotel really is a statement property.
-The Grounds are utterly gorgeous, the rooms appointed to an amazing standard.
-The Stunning pool complex overlooks the ocean and is one of the most stunning places to relax imaginable.
+The Grounds are utterly gorgeous, and the rooms are appointed to an amazing standard.
+The Stunning pool complex overlooks the ocean and is one of the most stunning places to relax imaginably.
 It really is a stunning property.
 Unfortunately, it comes with a price tag to match.
 With prices over $1000 a night at peak times, it is beyond the scope for most people!